 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 184.108.40.206 for Windows to help mitigate the risks.
+US-CERT encourages users and administrators to review the changelog for version 11.01 of the Opera web browser and update to Opera 11.01 to mitigate the risks.

 Oracle has released its Critical Patch Update for January 2011 to address 82 vulnerabilities across multiple products.
 This update contains the following security fixes:

 - 2 for Oracle Enterprise Manager Grid Control

 - 3 for Oracle Supply Chain Products Suite